 Retrieve: Retrieve a record and display the data in the form.

-- Retrieve oldest record: Retrieve the oldest record that matches the retrieve criteria.
-If not selected, the newest record is retrieved.
+- Oldest record: Retrieve the oldest record that matches the retrieve criteria.

 - Trigger: Choose how your retrieve is triggered by selecting between the button option and the auto run option.
 A retrieve requires internet connectivity.